KhoiMaiDinh/ELearning_BE/docs/architecture.md

 Folder where we keep all our documentation files.

+## `infras`

+Folder where we keep all our docker infrastructure files.

 ### `.vuepress`

 Folder where we keep all our vuepress configuration files.
 See [the vuepress doc](https://vuepress.vuejs.org/) for more.